 The Campaign Builder walks you through the entire process to set up, design, and send your campaign.
 Here's a brief description of the steps in the Campaign Builder when you create a Regular Campaign.

-Recipients, you'll tell us who's going to receive your campaign.
-You can choose a list, a saved segment of the list, or create a new segment.
+In step one, Recipients, you'll tell us who's going to receive your campaign.
+You can choose a list, pick a saved or pre-built segment of the list, or create a new segment.

 In step two,